-Ethnic Relation is compulsory for all students.
+Ethnic Relations is compulsory for all students.

-- Islamic and Asian Civilization (2 units) Islamic and Asian Civilization is compulsory for all students. - d.
-University Malay Language (2 units) University Malay Language course is compulsory for all students.
+- Sidang Akademik 2014/2015 Academic Session 2014/2015 Two (2) units are to be collected from Uniformed Bodies, where the 1st unit needs to be taken in - c.
+Islamic and Asian Civilization (2 units) Islamic and Asian Civilization is compulsory for all students. - d.
+University Malay Language (2 units) University Malay Language is compulsory for all students.

 e.
-University English Language (2 units)

-University English Language course is compulsory for all students and is an entry requirement.
-Students who acquire band 1, 2 or 3 in MUET need to take Foundation English and pass with grade C before enrolling for University English.
-For students who acquire band 4 or 5 in MUET can take two additional units of Foundation English and can be counted as an Optional Courses.
+University English Language (2 units) It is compulsory for all students to take English for Technical Communication (for Bachelor of Engineering and Bachelor of Engineering Technology) or English for Academic Purposes (for Bachelor of Business and Bachelor of New Media Communication).
+Students who have obtained band 1.
+2 or 3 in MUET need to take Foundation English and pass with grade C before enrolling for English for Technical Communication/English for Academic Purposes.
+For students who acquired band 4 or 5 in MUET, they can take 2 additional units of Foundation English which be considered as an Optional Course.